Patterns without a popular difference: Four-point patterns in one dimension

 Using the above relations (and it turns out that these are the only ones), and applying the Gauss sum estimate, we find that, uniformly for all nonzero $d$,

 By setting $\gamma_2 = \gamma_3 = \gamma_4 = 1/8$ and $\gamma_1 = -1/512$, we find that $\sup_{d \ne 0} \EE_x f(x) f(x+d)f(x+2d)f(x+4d) \le (1-c - o(1)) \alpha^4$ for some constant $c > 0$.

 In the remainder of the section we establish the following claim, which implies \cref{thm:4pt-1dim} by a standard probabilistic argument where we use $f$ to sample a random set $A \subseteq \ZZ/N\ZZ$ so that $x$ is included in $A$ with probability $f(x)$ independently for all $x \in \ZZ/N\ZZ$.
-A standard concentration argument, e.g., via Azuma--Hoeffding inequality, then implies that $A$ satisfies the desired conclusion of \cref{thm:4pt-1dim} with positive probability.
+A standard concentration argument, e.g., via the bounded difference inequality, then implies that $A$ satisfies the desired conclusion of \cref{thm:4pt-1dim} with positive probability.
 Note that by changing $N$ to $N + o(N)$ if necessary, we may assume, for the purpose of proving \cref{thm:4pt-1dim}, that $N$ is prime for the rest of this section.

 \begin{theorem} There exists some constant $c > 0$ so that for all positive integers $k_1 <k_2<k_3$ with $k_3 \ne k_1+ k_2$, all $0 < \alpha < 1/2$, and all sufficiently large prime $N > N_0(\alpha, k_i)$, there exists some $f \colon \ZZ/N\ZZ \to [0,1]$ with $\EE f \ge \alpha$ so that for every $d \ne 0$